rafaelmchagolla/Gym/README.md

 ## Librerias usadas en esete proyecto

+### JPA
+The Java Persistence API (JPA) is a Java application programming interface specification that describes the management of relational data in applications using Java Platform, Standard Edition and Java Platform, Enterprise Edition.

 ### EclipseLink
 The EclipseLink Project's produced contents are dual-licensed under the terms of the [Eclipse Public License v1.0](http://www.eclipse.org/legal/epl-v10.html) and [Eclipse Distribution License v1.0](http://www.eclipse.org/org/documents/edl-v10.php).
 For the license of dependent libraries included within a distribution please refer to the about.html file within each distribution.